 Buying medicines online and the law

-Things to consider when buying medicines online
+What are things to consider when buying medicines online?

 Before buying medicines online, check to see if the pharmacy is based in Australia and that it is a legitimate business.